ZerBea/hcxtools/README.md

 hcxtools
 ==============

-Small set of tools to capture and convert packets from wlan devices for the use with hashcat.
-The tools are 100% compatible to hashcat because new wpa functions were developed together.
+Small set of tools to capture and convert packets from WLAN devices for the use with hashcat.
+The tools are 100% compatible with hashcat because new WPA functions were developed together.

 Brief description
 --------------